 Thirty-two teams from the world’s six continents compete for 28 days in honour of winning the championship title.
 In the first stage, the competitions begin with the group stage, which consists of 8 groups where four teams play in each group.

 After that, the champion of each group and the runner-up qualify for the next round, which people call the knockout stage.
-In each following stage, the number of teams decreases by half until the final match.
+The number of teams decreases by half in each following stage until the final match.
 The participating teams are divided into four levels based on the FIFA World Ranking of teams and according to sports and geographical criteria.

 World Cup Qatar 2022

-When Qatar won the right to host the World Cup during the draw that was held in December 2010, it took advantage of its energy, financial, and human resources to obtain the best organization for the tournament, with tremendous and distinctive output.
-The Supreme Committee for Delivery & Legacy (SC) in Qatar is responsible for designing and constructing sports stadiums and ensuring the readiness of all their infrastructure projects.
+When Qatar won the right to host the World Cup during the draw in December 2010, it used its energy, financial, and human resources to obtain the best organization for the tournament, with tremendous and distinctive output.
+The Supreme Committee for Delivery & Legacy (SC) in Qatar is responsible for designing and constructing sports stadiums and ensuring the readiness of all its infrastructure projects.

 This tournament will be the 22nd edition of the FIFA World Cup, and Qatar will be the 18th country to host it after: